daattali/shinytip/README.md

 works in modules

-does not automatically detect the best position only on hoer, not on click
+does not automatically detect the best position on moble you need to click away rather than click again

 Balloon.css make use of pseudo-elements, so if pseudo elements are already in use on an element, the tooltip will conflict with them resulting in potential bugs.